holoviz-dev/blog/posts/mixtral/index.md

 ## Build a Panel chatbot

-- Same as what we have seen in method 1, let's wrap the code logic above in a function called `callback`, which is how we want our chatbot to respond to user messages.
+- Same as what we have seen before, let's wrap the code logic above in a function called `callback`, which is how we want our chatbot to respond to user messages.
 - Then in `pn.chat.ChatInterface`, we define `callback` as this `callback` function.